drflamemontgomery/drflamemontgomery/README.md

 # Hello World!

 I am a High School Student in New Zealand who uses Archlinux.
 I write mostly in C/C++ and Haxe.
 I enjoy hacking and Game Dev.
-My preferred Editor is Emacs.
+My preferred Editor is Vim.

+I'm currently learning functional programming via Haskell and Lisp
 <!--
 **drflamemontgomery/drflamemontgomery** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.